Stegobully/merged_ncRNAclassifier/README.md

 where fasta_file is the path to the fasta file you want to predict and gspan_file is a new file that ends in `.gspan.gz` Confirm the output file now ends in `.gspan.gz.feature`, then you are ready to predict the sequences from the fasta file.

-IF you want to usethe model XXX oder YYY for predciting ncRNAs based on graph encoded you have beforehand to use the ncRNA sequence FASTA file as input for Graphprot to create the needed input file:
+If you want to use the model StrEnc for predicting ncRNAs based on structure encoding of the secondary structure you have to use the ncRNA sequence fasta file as input for Pysster to create the needed input file beforehand:

-## Pysster
+### Pysster
 To install Pysster, refer to https://github.com/budach/pysster.
 You need to be able to import and run `predict_structures()`.
+In Python, run:

+1. `from pysster.utils import predict_structures`
-`predict_structures(fasta_file, output_pysster.txt, annotate=True)`,
+2. `predict_structures(fasta_file, output_pysster.txt, annotate=True)`,

 where fasta file is the corresponding file to your sequence.
 Make sure the Pysster output file ends in `_pysster.txt`.